One NFT is actually many things linked together.

 Pinpointing exact energy metrics can be a challenge but the consensus mechanisms of the blockchain, the efficiency of your contract, and the storage of your assets all contribute to the footprint of your token.

-there’s a lot to follow. fungyproof is here to help.
+there’s a lot to follow. skry is here to help.

-We’ve covered the basics but there a lot of ways to build an NFT.
+We covered the basics but there's a lot of ways to build an NFT.
 In the future there will be many tokenized asset classes beyond digital art.
 Being informed is key so we’re building the tools to help you find the data about your tokens beyond “memability.”